InjectionSoftwareandSecurityLLC/Propane/doc/markdown/propane_timed_events.md

 Initially Propane will not be capable scheduling events spanning multiple days.
 If this is a desired feature by the community it will be added in the future!

-The countdown timer is also currently not easily customizeable without changing the main source code.
+The countdown timer is currently not easily customizeable without changing the main source code.
 However there are a few customizations you can make!
 First off to make the countdown timer appear in your theme add the following code wherever you want the countdown to appear in your DOM:

 ```html
 <h3 id="countdown"></h3>